SolutionsSell/ESP32_Webhook_Relay/README.md

 ESP32 COM driver for windows (windows only): https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads

-Another install link is Micropython for the ESP32: https://micropython.org/download/ESP32_GENERIC/

 Reference this video here for the rest of the Micropython ESP32 setup: https://www.youtube.com/watch?v=qoogOzSM0cM&ab_channel=ElectronicClinic

 Once we have everything set up, we need to then run the code in the web_server file and continue to part 2.